Shin Ye-eun

 Shin Ye-eun (born January 18, 1998) is a South Korean actress and model.
-She gained popularity for her role in the web series A-Teen (2018) and its sequel A-Teen 2 (2019), and received international recognition after starring in the Disney+ original Revenge of Others (2022), the Netflix hit series The Glory (2022–2023), and Jeongnyeon: The Star Is Born (2024).
-She has been considered the "Nations First Love" by several medias.
+She gained popularity for her role in the web series A-Teen (2018) and its sequel A-Teen 2 (2019), as her portrayal of Do Hana earned her the sobriquet "Nation's First Love".
+Shin received international recognition after starring in the Disney+ original Revenge of Others (2022), the Netflix series The Glory (2022–2023), and Jeongnyeon: The Star Is Born (2024).

 Early life and education

 Shin Ye-eun was born on January 18, 1998, in Anyang, Gyeonggi, South Korea.
 Growing up, she was interested in the performing arts, since her grandfather was a theatrical actor, and she would often watch his performances.
-She went to Anyang Arts High School and majored in acting, before transitioning to Sungkyunkwan University where she would major in performing arts.
+She went to Anyang Arts High School and majored in acting before transitioning to Sungkyunkwan University where she would major in performing arts.

 Career

+2019–2021: Beginnings and breakthrough

 Shin appeared as the cover model for Korea's college magazine College Tomorrow No. 840 in 2018.
 She made her debut shortly after as an actress in the 2018 web series A-Teen.
 In August 2018, Shin signed with JYP Entertainment; in the same year, she subsequently appeared in labelmate Day6's "Shoot Me" music video.